What Happens if You Default on a Bounce Back Loan?

-What are the consequences of defaulting on a bounce back loan?
+Understanding the consequences and legal implications of defaulting on a Bounce Back Loan

 What is a Bounce Back Loan Default?